 You’ll be an active member of our teams, by helping our patients manage their health needs on their care journey.
 You’ll also have the support you need for your own personal development in your first year of clinical practice.

 You’ll be joining a programme that has been awarded the National Preceptorship Quality Mark, in one of the UK’s leading Mental Health and Community Hospital Trusts as we recently achieved a CQC rating of Outstanding.

 Take a look at our opportunities and our preceptorship guides and get in touch.

-Our programme also provides excellent development support, including:
+Our programme provides excellent development support, including:

-- Relevant training for your role
+- Training for your role

 - Opportunities to get involved in initiatives with our partner organisations